AdamCorrao/pub-Corrao_2025_09/README.md

 # Directory structure
 Three main directories are Data, Notebooks, and Scripts.
 - Data: files used for assembling a phase diagram dataset, ternary phase diagram datasets, and simulated combinatorial libraries.
-- Notebooks: example Jupyter (.ipynb) notebooks for assembling a phase diagram dataset, simulating a combinatorial library, and running (3) different experiment campaigns.
+- Notebooks: example Jupyter (.ipynb) notebooks for assembling a phase diagram dataset and simulating a combinatorial library.
-- Scripts: slurm job script for running experiment campaigns using HPC resources.
+- Scripts: slurm job script for running (3) different experiment campaigns using HPC resources.
 -----
 ## Data
 ### DRNets